Treat Any Circulatory Disorders

 Step Away From The Cigarettes

 Smoking causes a multitude of issues with your heart.
 While nicotine increases blood pressure, carbon monoxide negatively affects how well blood transports oxygen.
 Cigarette smoke also increases triglyceride levels, decreases good cholesterol, and increases clotting.
+Keeping cigarettes away is one of the most important ways to stop a stroke.

 Control Your Diabetes